apache/doris/docs/en/administrator-guide/config/be_config.md

 Since this is a brpc configuration, users can also modify this parameter directly during operation.
 Modify by visiting `http://be_host:brpc_port/flags`.

+### `brpc_socket_max_unwritten_bytes`

+This configuration is mainly used to modify the parameter `socket_max_unwritten_bytes` of brpc.

+Sometimes the query fails and an error message of `The server is overcrowded` will appear in the BE log.
+This means there are too many messages to buffer at the sender side, which may happen when the SQL needs to send large bitmap value.
+You can avoid this error by increasing the configuration.

+Since this is a brpc configuration, users can also modify this parameter directly during operation.
+Modify by visiting `http://be_host:brpc_port/flags`.

 ### brpc_port

 ### buffer_pool_clean_pages_limit